hengrv/biggmarket/docs/features.md

 ### F3.3 Users can browse Items based on filters such as location and category.
 * Items are automatically filtered by location at the Home Page.
-* Items are filtered by a limited set of categories, which are selected by the user.
-If the user chooses none, the no filters are applied.
+* Items are filtered by a set of categories, which are selected by the user.
+If the user chooses none, the no filters are applied, and items of all categories are displayed.

   Please see:

   - [Browse Category Capture](../docs/screenshots/Sort%20Items%20Function.png)

 ### F3.4 Users can see what items they have swiped and potentially remove their interest.
-* Users can view liked items in Swap page.
+* Users can view liked items in the Swap page.
 * Users can unlike items in the Your Wishlist section by clicking on the heart emoji.

   Please see: